 There is speculation, rumours and false information going around we would like to dispel some of those:

 He loved that house and saw it as the pinnacle of his success and how he had provided for his family along with their other two properties.
-Our theory is that he went back to see it, maybe knowing it would be the last time as it was having to be sold for the divorce, he was losing everything and something snapped and the Steve we know and love disappeared to be replaced with someone extremely depressed who could not think straight about what they were doing.
+Our theory is that he went back to see it, maybe knowing it would be the last time as it was having to be sold for the divorce, he was losing everything, his money, his homes and his children, something must have snapped and the Steve we know and love disappeared to be replaced with someone extremely depressed who could not think straight about what they were doing.